IvonNikolova/PacMan/README.md

 2. Cherry: correct its appearance  - create an interval (5 seconds and then to dissapear), no replicates (no more than one cherry)
 3. Music: at the beginning | while eating | while just moving | when colliding with a ghost | when dying
 4. Buttons start/pause - correct the PAUSE window to allow pressing the pause button even having the PAUSE window  Top left button is not able to be pressed if space pause is pressed

+TO DO from the meeting from 28.07.23
+1. correct red ghost problem  with jumping and if the ghost collides a wall it changes randomly to another valid direction, but also, we need to add an option while moving in the corridors if a valid direction in a corridor appears it could change it, too, before collides a wall if it decides!
+2. animation of the red ghost !
+3. gazer eaten - ghosts become afraid
+    4. localstorage  !
+    5. collision pacman and the ghosts - same coordinates, compare at each step pacman and red ghost coordinates